sbutler893/FACES/README.md

 # FACES
-Statisitcal Consultation for the FACES program.
+This repository contains the analysis done for a statistical consultation, for the FACES program.
 FACES is a training program for parents of children with autism.
-FACES stands for Fostering Advocay, Communication, Empowerment, and Support.
+FACES stands for Fostering Advocacy, Communication, Empowerment, and Support.